saranathaniyengar/lunabridge/README.md

 # LunaBridge

 A 5G-to-DTN gateway for lunar surface communications.
-A rover uses ordinary 5G, unaware that Earth is only reachable during intermittent satellite contact windows — LunaBridge sits at the network edge, captures that traffic transparently, holds it through blackouts, and forwards it as real DTN bundles once a relay pass opens.
+A rover uses ordinary 5G, unaware that Earth is only reachable during intermittent satellite contact windows where, LunaBridge sits at the network edge, captures that traffic transparently, holds it through blackouts, and forwards it as real DTN bundles once a relay pass opens.

-This document is meant to stand on its own — if you're reading this instead of a slide deck, that's intentional.
-Everything below actually ran, on a real machine, and most of it broke at least once before it worked.

 ## Table of contents